 Our second contribution is to demonstrate the empirical benefit of calculating geographic migration patterns for detailed source locations.
-While the ENADID and EMIF report migrants' sources at the relatively aggregate state level, the MCAS data provide source information at the much more detailed municipio level.
-We calculate the distribution of destinations for all migrants from a given Mexican state and compare it to the destination distributions for migrants from each municipio within that state.
-We find that, as a general rule, the state-level distribution differs substantially from the municipio-level measures.
-In fact, the typical source municipio's destination distribution differs from its state's distribution by as much as the typical state differs from the destination distribution of all Mexican emigrants.
-Thus, assigning all migrants their source state's average destination distribution introduces substantial measurement error into an analysis of the role of pre-existing local migration patterns in an individual's migration experience.
+Whereas the ENADID and EMIF report migrants' sources at the relatively aggregate state level, the MCAS data provide source information at the much more detailed municipio level.
+We calculate the distribution of destinations for all migrants from a given Mexican state and compare it with the destination distributions for migrants from each municipio within that state.
+We find that as a general rule, the state-level distribution differs substantially from the municipio-level measures.
+In fact, the typical source municipio's destination distribution distribution of all Mexican emigrants.
+Thus, assigning all migrants their source state's average destination distribution introduces substantial measurement error into an analysis of the role of preexisting local migration patterns in an individual's migration experience.

 We anticipate that these data will open the door to numerous additional lines of research, especially in the literature focused on the influence of prior international migrants' destination choices on the experience of subsequent migrants.
 As it stands, this literature already contains a number of important findings.
-Larger numbers of previous migrants from the same sending community increase the probability of migrating internationally by lowering the costs of migration.
-Previous
+Larger numbers of previous migrants from the same sending community increase the probability of migrating internationally by lowering the costs of migration.3 Previous migration has a wide variety of other effects, including altering the set of individuals choosing to migrate, affecting migrants' approach to crossing the border, and increasing investment in origin communities.4 Similarly, migrants' destinations and eventual success in the United States are strongly influenced by the destinations and occupations of previous migrants from their sending community.5 Garip (2016) provided a detailed typology of underlying mechanisms that influence these empirical relationships, including social facilitation, normative influence, and network externalities, with many examples pertaining to the context of Mexico-U.S. migration.